top of page

 Step 2: Contact Smith American Bail Bonds at 317-531-5447

-Step 3: Once you have contacted Smith American Bail Bonds, they will advise you that the indemnitor also known as the individuals who will be paying the surety bond must be the age of 18 years or older and must be a United States Citizen.
-If you are not a US Citizen, then you will be required to have a co-signer who is an Us Citizen and over the age of 18 years.
+Step 3: Once you have contacted Smith American Bail Bonds, they will advise you that the Indemnitor, also known as the individuals who will be paying the surety bond, must be 18 years or older and must be a United States Citizen.
+If you are not a US Citizen, then you will be required to have a co-signer who is a US citizen and over the age of 18 years.
 The definition of Indemnitor is listed above.

-Step 4: Smith American Bail Bonds will also require the incarcerated individual's name also known as the defendant to verify his or her charges and bond amounts.
+Step 4: Smith American Bail Bonds will also require the defendant, the incarcerated individual's name, to verify his or her charges and bond amounts.
 Smith American Bail Bonds will verify all necessary information over the phone.

-Step 5: Once Steps 1 – 4 have been completed Smith American Bail Bonds advise you that you need to come to one of the two locations they must post the surety bond.
-Before you go to the location of Smith American Bail Bond, they will also give you the option to pay the surety bond through their online process which will eliminate you having to travel.
-Smith American Bail Bonds will also advise you if you are eligible for paying 8% on the surety bond.
+Step 5: Once Steps 1 – 4 have been completed, Smith American Bail Bonds advises you to come to one of the two locations, and they must post the surety bond.
+Before you go to the Smith American Bail Bond location, they will also allow you to pay the surety bond through their online process, eliminating the need to travel.
+Smith American Bail Bonds will also advise you if you can spend 8% on the surety bond.

 The whole surety bond amount if the defendant fails to appear in court.
-You are also obligated to ensure that the defendant will appear at all his court dates.
+You must also ensure that the defendant will appear at all his court dates.
 Some bonds require collateral.
-In the event you are required to pay collateral keep in mind you still must pay the 8% or 10% of the surety bond.
-Smith American Bail Bonds only takes collateral only is the surety bond the judge sets is extremely high and the defendant poses to be a flight risk.
-If Smith American Bail Bonds take collateral the property need to be worth the face value of the bond.
-If the bond is $80,000.00 the property needs to be appraised between $70,000.00 and to 80,000.00
+If you must pay collateral, remember that you still must pay 8% or 10% of the surety bond.
+Smith American Bail Bonds only takes collateral if the surety bond the judge sets is extremely high and the defendant poses a flight risk.
+If Smith American Bail Bonds take collateral, the property must be worth the bond's face value.
+If the bond is $80,000.00, the property needs to be appraised between $70,000.00 and 80,000.00

-Step 7: Once you have met the bail agent at Smith American Bail Bonds and all required documents are completed and the bond amount has been paid the bail agent at Smith American Bail Bonds will post the bond in the county jail the defendant resides in so they can be released.
-Once the defendant is released, he will need to contact Smith American Bail Bonds within 48 hours from release so he can fill out his or her defendant application.
-The defendant will also be required to check in by phone every Friday by phone.
+Step 7: Once you have met the bail agent at Smith American Bail Bonds, all required documents are completed, and the bond amount has been paid, the bail agent at Smith American Bail Bonds will post the bond in the county jail the defendant resides in so they can be released.
+Once the defendant is released, he or she will need to contact Smith American Bail Bonds within 48 hours from release so he or she can fill out his or her defendant application.
+The defendant will also be required to check in by phone every Friday.

-Surety Bonds Vs Cash Bonds – Surety Bonds are better than cash bonds.
-Surety Bail is better because most bail bonding agencies in Indiana do 8% bail bonding like Smith American Bail Bonds.
+Surety Bonds Vs. Cash Bonds – Surety Bonds are better than cash bonds.
+Surety Bail is better because most bail bonding agencies in Indiana do 8% bail bonding, like Smith American Bail Bonds.
 8% bail bonds are better because you are not required to pay the face value of the surety bond.
-8% surety bail is a better option for individuals and families who have financial strain.
+8% surety bail is better for individuals and families with financial strain.
 8% surety bail is more affordable and cheaper.
-Cash Bonds mean you must pay the court directly the full amount of the cash bond.
+Cash Bonds mean you must pay the court directly the total amount of the cash bond.

 Surety Bail Bonding Service Counties